mjsheikh/blog/content/post/week5-6.md

 **Post the structural changes :**
 ```40.521 μs (15 allocations: 8.94 KiB)```

+This is a **10x** speedup in performance and around **100** times lesser memory usage!
 So yes, the take away is to ensure you use contiguous blocks of memory wherever you can :)

 # _Cache Line Inefficiencies_